AndrewHulme/SSTechTest/README.md

 All information by kind permission of School Spider.

 ## Description
-Tech test which allows users to:
+Single-page website which allows users to:
 * Navigate through the website by clicking links
 * Open a specific page by visiting the URL
 * View the list of schools